-Tom Dunn concentrates his practice in construction law and business dispute resolution representing clients in various sectors of the construction industry, including power generation, utility and road work, painting, and plumbing and mechanical work.
-He is experienced with multiparty, complex commercial litigation in state and federal courts.
-He also provides contract drafting, review, and negotiation services.
+Tom Dunn concentrates his practice in construction law and complex business dispute resolution representing clients in various sectors of the construction industry, including power generation, utility and road work, painting, and plumbing and mechanical work.
+Tom has served as trial counsel representing owners, general contractors, subcontractors, and design professionals in multiparty, complex commercial litigation in state and federal courts.

-Tom has asserted and defended disputes concerning the following types of claims: contract disputes, change order disputes, loss of efficiency/productivity claims, abandonment/cardinal change claims, total cost claims, quantum meruit claims, modified total cost claims, differing site conditions claims, delay claims, trade secrets claims, covenant not to compete claims, Chapter 93A consumer protection claims, mechanic’s liens claims, engineering professional malpractice, shareholder direct and derivative claims, breach of fiduciary duty claims, employee compensation claims, construction defect claims, employee discrimination claims, business valuation claims, performance bond claims, payment bond claims, project labor agreement claims, and indemnity claims.
+Tom has asserted and defended disputes concerning the following types of claims: breach of contract disputes, change order disputes, loss of efficiency/productivity claims, abandonment/cardinal change claims, total cost claims, quantum meruit claims, modified total cost claims, differing site conditions claims, delay claims, trade secrets claims, covenant not to compete claims, Chapter 93A consumer protection claims, mechanic’s liens claims, engineering professional malpractice, shareholder direct and derivative claims, breach of fiduciary duty claims, employee compensation claims, construction defect claims, employee discrimination claims, business valuation claims, performance bond claims, payment bond claims, project labor agreement claims, indemnity claims, and usury claims.

 Honors & Distinctions

 - Named a New England Super Lawyers "Rising Star" for 2010-2018 for Construction Litigation in Rhode Island.

 - Recognized by ABA Section of Construction Litigation Committee as an Outstanding Subcommittee Chair for 2013/2014.

 - Editor, Under Construction, an ABA Forum on Construction Law newsletter (2018 - current); Associate Editor, Under Construction (2015-2018)

 - Steering Committee Member, Division 1, Litigation and Dispute Resolution, ABA Forum on Construction Law (2014 - current)